 Great leaders understand that their style needs to flex based on the situation.
 Adapting how you manage and motivate teams is critical to maximizing performance.
 This post guides directing, coaching, supporting, or delegating.
 You’ll learn to vary your approach so you lead in a way that empowers people to excel.

-Match Your Style to the Team’s Needs
+Match Your Leadership Style to the Team’s Needs

 Leadership looks different depending on the team’s requirements.
 An experienced leader recognizes when to be hands-on and when to step back.
 Your style should align with the development level of the people you manage.